frobino/EclipseTrainingSlides/tracecompass/slides.md

 	- Density

 - Most of those views follow a similar pattern:
-	- A abstract viewer to help create the widgets specific to the type of view
+	- An abstract viewer to help create the widgets specific to the type of view
 	- An abstract view class to help create the container this type of view and that will create the chosen viewer
 	- This is similar to Time Graph views VS Time Graph Viewer